Sharing

 On their device, the caregiver opens BabyLog, signs in (or creates an account if they don't have one yet), and either:

-- Taps the deep link you sent them, or
+- Taps the invite link you sent them, or

 - Taps Join an existing baby during onboarding and enters the 6-digit code, or

-Tap Approve.
-The caregiver is now active on that baby and the data syncs to their device the next time they open BabyLog.
+A request badge appears on your Baby tab.
+Open it and you'll see who's asking.
+You choose which baby to share and which role they get — Editor or Viewer — then tap Approve.
+The caregiver becomes active on that baby and the data syncs to their device the next time they open BabyLog.

 Pending invites

-If you've generated codes but no one's joined yet, they show up under Pending invites so you can see what's outstanding.
-Revoke any pending invite if it's not going to be used — that invalidates the code immediately.
+If you've generated invites but no one's joined yet, they show up under Pending invites so you can see what's outstanding.
+Revoke any pending invite if it's not going to be used — that invalidates the code immediately — or regenerate a fresh one if it expired.

 Manage caregivers and roles

-From Settings → Your Babies → [Baby name] → Sharing, the owner can:
+From Baby → [Baby name] → Sharing & access, the owner can:

-- See every active caregiver with their role and the device they signed up on
+- See every active caregiver with their role and when they last used the app

 - Change role between Editor and Viewer at any time